We create fun age appropriate packs for each student that is about 2 years of age or older.

 · Free coloring page

-Some weeks preschool will be skipped for holiday theme crafts and activities.
+Some weeks preschool will be skipped for holiday themed crafts and activities.

 · Valentines